sinch/rtc-reference-applications/ios/README.md

-# RTC VVC Reference Application for iOS
+# In-app Voice and Video Reference Application for iOS

 Reference Applications for the iOS Client.